lsacera/retail_demo/README.md

  `./init_db.sh`
  - Create a data source in grafana.
 To do so, open grafana in the Web Browser in the address http://localhost:3000 (the first time, a new admin password should be set.
 The default password is "admin").
 In the left menu, go to "Connections --> Data sources" option.
-In the scree, select the top-right button "Add new datasource".
+In the screen, select the top-right button "Add new datasource".
 In the search box, search for "postgres" and select the Postgres data source.
 The creation dialog will appear.
 The importan fields are the following:
 	 - Name: select a name for the connector